Nerio01/odin-foundations-rps/README.md

   *****  | ***
   ```
   ...or something similar.
   I can make the number themselves flash on score change as well, something to consider I guess.
   The goal is to make score change more visually apparent for the player.

 - make a simple graphical representation of selected hands for each round played

-- make borders of pressed button and results-container flash green (user win, yellow(draw) or red(computer win) depending on result of the round
+- make borders of pressed button and results-container flash green (on user win), yellow (on draw) or red (on computer win) depending on result of the round

 - think of some way to make the 'draw' result more visually apparent to the player.
 Right now contiguous draws make it look like nothing happens.
 More visual clues needed.